zemaria2000/DR_Comparison/README.md

 Repository containing the code with a comparison between a series of Dimensionality Reduction techniques.

-It is the repository connected to a paper developed in the scope of the IoTBDS conference (<b>paper is unavailable at the moment</b>)
+It is the repository connected to a paper developed in the scope of the IoTBDS conference - DOI: 10.5220/0012734000003705

 ## Use case description